Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: Modelling the SED

 However, a colour-temperature correction is just an approximation to a more complex spectrum.
 We consider also the case where the disc fails to thermalise even to a colour temperature corrected black-body, forming instead a warm Comptonisation region \citep{Petrucci13, Petrucci18} below some radius $r_{w}$ (green region in Fig.\,\ref{fig:mod_geom}).
 This could form if the dissipation region moves higher into the photosphere than expected in a standard disc, forming a slab geometry above an underlying dense disc structure.

 Following \citetalias{Kubota18} we tie the seed photons in the warm Comptonisation region to the underlying disc, such that the seed photon temperature is simply $T_{NT}(R)$, and each annulus has luminosity $4 \pi R \Delta R \sigma T_{NT}^{4}(R)$ (i.e. no colour temperature correction).
 We can then calculate the Comptonised spectrum from each annulus using {\sc nthcomp} \citep{Zdziarski96, Zycki99}, and assuming that each annulus emits seed photons like a black-body.
+The disc photosphere is optically thick, with $\tau >> 1$, and has a covering fraction of unity in our assumed geometry, so all the black-body seed photons are Comptonised \citep{Petrucci18}.
 We also assume that the entire warm Comptonisation region has a constant electron temperature, $\ktw$, and photon index, $\Gamma_{w}$, and leave these as parameters in the {\sc relagn} code.